vinaya-class/vinaya-class.github.io/src/11-food-1.md

   food while travelling
 - no offence for telling an unordained person to store it
 - a designated food-store is allowed
-- no offence for setting food aside and consuming it withing the right period
+- no offence for setting food aside and consuming it within the right period

 <!-- latex
 \clearpage